- Level: easy

 - 100 ml water (t=25-30°C)

-- Grind our own ground pork ( in this case we use special electric meat grinder).
+- Grind your own pork ( in this case we use special electric meat grinder).
 Peel the onions and dice, so that they can easily be placed in the meat grinder.
 Cut meat into cubes.
 Grind small pieces of meat , alternating with onions pieces through a meat grinder using a medium die, so the minced meat will turn out to be more juicy.
 Season minced meat with salt and pepper to taste, add water or broth and mix thoroughly.

 - I have to say the dough should be made in batches , otherwise it dries.
 To make the dough, place flour on a wooden cutting board or other flat surface and form a well.
 Break the eggs into a bowl and beat them with water and a pinch of salt.
 Pour eggs into the center of the well.
 Start mixing the flour, working from the inside out.
 Knead the dough with your hands until it is smooth and fairly thick during 5 mins.
 When ready, cover the dough with a teatowel and let rest for 20 minutes.